rlancaste/INDIWebManagerApp/README.md

 ### Installing INDI Web Manager App on OS X
 ![INDI Web Manager App Log](images/macImageWithLog.png "INDI Web Manager App Log")

 On OS X, installing the prebuilt INDI Web Manager App is fairly easy.
-Just download the DMG, mount it, and drag it to your Computer, probably in the Applications folder, but can be put just about anywhere.
+Just download the DMG [https://github.com/rlancaste/INDIWebManagerApp/releases](https://github.com/rlancaste/INDIWebManagerApp/releases), mount it, and drag it to your
+Computer, probably in the Applications folder, but can be put just about anywhere.
 The quick start guide runs through many details about this program, I would highly recommend reading that.
 On the first run, you will have to right click the app and click open since it is open source software and is unsigned.
 Also, since this program relies on having homebrew-based python3 and